ahdinosaur/campjs-viii-ludditejs/README.md

   - there's myths that es modules make possible something new
 - what is happening here?
   - i find this can be confusing for beginners who don't understand the special syntax and complex implementation details
-- in the wild, export default breaks CommonJS code
-  - yes, i'm bitter about this, i've lost many hours debugging broken code, only to realize the module author published a patch version that broke the CommonJS exports

 ---
 class: success